 Due to the second estimate in \eqref{eq:boundonr}, for each $t \in [0,T]$ there exists a subsequence $(\tau_n)_{n \in {\mathbb N}}$ (depending on $t$) such that

 for all $0 \le \gamma < 1/2$.
 Let $D \subset [0,T]$ be countable.
 Then, by dropping to subsequences and taking the diagonal sequence, we obtain \eqref{eq:pointwise} for all $t \in D$.
 Here we choose $D \subset [0,T]$ dense with $0, T \in [0,T]$.
-From this, together with the first and second estimate in \eqref{eq:boundonr}, we can conclude that ${\bf r}$ has a (unique) continuous version on $[0,l] \times [0,T]$ (which we denote by the same symbol).
+From this, together with the estimates in \eqref{eq:boundonr}, we can conclude that ${\bf r}$ has a (unique) continuous version on $[0,L] \times [0,T]$ (which we denote by the same symbol).
 Moreover,

 Finally, \eqref{weakzero} together with \eqref{tzero} implies \eqref{algconst}. \end{proof}